henoriega/FOLPS-nu/README.md

 # FOLPSν
-Fast One Loop Power Spectrum in the presence of massive neutrinos (FOLPSν) computes the redshift space power spectrum multipoles in a fraction of second.
-The code combines analytical modeling and numerical methods based on the FFTLog formalism to speed up the loop calculations.
+FOLPSν computes the redshift space power spectrum multipoles in a fraction of second.
+The code combine analytical modeling and numerical methods based on the FFTLog formalism to speed up the loop calculations.

 utilizes numerical method and analytical modeling